nengo/nengo-spa/docs/user-guide/spa-intro.rst

 .. note::

-   While circular convolution is the default binding operation in Nengo SPA and has been used widely, other choices are possible.
-Other choices supported by Nengo SPA are potentially better suited for certain tasks.
+   While circular convolution is the default binding operation in NengoSPA and has been used widely, other choices are possible.
+Other choices supported by NengoSPA are potentially better suited for certain tasks.
 The :doc:`algebras` section explains how to use other binding operations.
-Choices included in Nengo SPA are documented in the API documentation of `nengo_spa.algebras`.
+Choices included in NengoSPA are documented in the API documentation of `nengo_spa.algebras`.